-Training can be done subject to the fact that it does not provide a service or generate revenue for the business.
-However, if a company requires their employee(s) to complete online training courses whilst they are furloughed, they will need to be paid at least the National Minimum Wage (NMW) or National Living Wage (NLW) rate for this time even if this exceeds the 80% reclaimed amount.
+Training can be done providing it does not constitute a service or generate revenue for the business.
+However, if a company requires employees to complete online training courses while furloughed, they will need to be paid at least the National Minimum Wage (NMW) or National Living Wage (NLW) rate for this time even if this exceeds the 80% reclaimed amount.

 Any individual who is already on or plans to take maternity, paternity or adoption leave cannot be furloughed.
 In this case, the standard maternity leave regulations would apply.

-While employees are unable to furlough an employee who is on a period of statutory leave, anything they pay them above the statutory entitlement - i.e. occupational or contractual parental pay schemes - can be reclaimed in the same way as those employees on furlough leave.
+While employees are unable to furlough an employee who is on a period of statutory leave, anything they pay them above the statutory entitlement – i.e. occupational or contractual parental pay schemes – can be reclaimed in the same way as those employees on furlough.